ergest/sql_patterns/Book/chap3.md

 *Note: In BigQuery views are considered like CTEs so they count towards the maximum level of nesting.
 That is if you call a view from inside a CTE, that's two levels of nesting and if you then join that CTE in another CTE that's three levels of nesting.
 BigQuery has a hard limitation on how deep nesting can go beyond which you can no longer run your query.
 At that point, perhaps the view is best materialized into a table.

 So far we've talked about how to optimize queries so they're easy to read, write, understand and maintain.
 In the next chapter we tackle patterns regarding query performance.

+In this chapter we're going to see how **modularity**, one of the most important system design principles applies to SQL.
+You will learn how to compose queries as a series of independent, simple "modules" whether they are CTEs, views, user defined functions (UDFs) and so on.